 The Human Activities team are focusing on completing data collection, securing business continuity and streamlining data transmission through a Memorandum of Understanding with data sources, and developing interactive and user-friendly tools to query data from the map.
 At the same time, a continuous dialogue with key stakeholders has been established, in view of enhancing the user experience of the portal and providing important and useful data layers.
 This has led, inter alia, to the development of new data themes that weren’t originally included in Phase I and II (see below).

 Improvements in EMODnet Human Activities in the current development phase III (2017-2020)

-In the current EMODnet development Phase III and following extensive stakeholder consultation, Human Activities will provide access to vessel density maps.
+In the current EMODnet development Phase III and following extensive stakeholder consultation, Human Activities will provide access to vessel density maps and maritime spatial plans.
 Additional improvements will be implemented in the final development phase towards 2020; for that we welcome input and suggestions from users and stakeholders.
 Please contact firstname.lastname@example.org if you would like to contribute to the development of EMODnet Human Activities or if you have suggestions and recommendations for further improvements.